SOwOphie/wsedit/README.md

     the line `PATH="${PATH}:${HOME}/.local/bin"` to the file `~/.bashrc`.
 This file will be executed every time you open a shell, so you either need to re-open the terminal or run `source ~/.bashrc` to re-run it manually.
-9. To get syntax highlighting, first create the folder `~/.config/wsedit/lang` by running `mkdir -p ~/.config/wsedit/lang`.
-Then take a look at the repository's `lang/` folder.
-Copy everything you need (or just everything, it won't hurt) to the newly created folder using `cp lang/* ~/.config/wsedit/lang`.
+9. To get syntax highlighting, run `./install_lang.sh`.
+If you want them to be installed for all users, run `sudo ./install_lang.sh` instead.
 If your favourite language has no definitions available, you can easily create them yourself, take a look at `lang/README.md` for instructions.
 10. Done!
 I recommend opening two terminals next to each other, running `wsedit` in one of them and looking up keybinds in the other one with `wsedit -hk`.
     Alternatively, you can view the keybinds with `F1`.